MadeByGirl

 PM: Why are you studying Graphic Design, yet already have a Greeting card business?

 Because I can. j/k.
-Its real simple, I truly believe in having a back up plan in case something doesn't pan out.
-Its a lot of work to manage both my business and be in school right now, but I haven't given up and have done quite well so far, thank God!
-I know a lot of graphics, I am self-taught...however, I want the credentials.
+Its real simple, I like having a back up plan in case something doesn't pan out.
+Its a lot of work to manage both my business and be in school right now, so we'll see what happens.

 PM: How often do you update your blog?